Director: Shane Carruth

 Toward its end, Upstream Color is near wordless, but instead of feeling like a reduction, it feels liberating.
 So often modern films are merely fodder for chatterboxes.
 Taking away these constrictions, Carruth shows us things and asks us to make connections or decide how we feel about them.
 Some will find this far too esoteric for their tastes, whilst others will cry that Carruth’s movie adds up to nothing very much… And yet… And yet, there is a shining soul behind every moment here that refuses to diminish.
 It may not initially appear to offer obvious closure, but there’s an emotional resonance to the film’s final images that feels just right, and repeated viewings will reward the dedicated.

 Throughout Upstream Color Carruth plays with synchronicity.
 People move in sync with one another or come unglued.
 Parallel lives intersect.
 Cycles are born, die and get repeated.
 In modern film there may be distant signposts in the likes of Eternal Sunshine Of The Spotless Mind or A Scanner Darkly, but tellingly Upstream Color‘s most syncretic cousin is Carruth’s own Primer.
 In the space of two features he has marked himself out as a distinct and formidable voice in the modern film landscape.
 Upstream Color‘s amnesiac loops and dreamlike sensibilities will not please everyone, but for some they will come as a welcome tonic to the spoon-fed rigidity of most cinematic encounters.

 Love.
 Lies.
 Rebirth.
 Rediscovery.
 Acceptance.
 Paranoia.
 Fear.
 Need.
 Synchronicity.
 Pigs.
-No matter how you feel about it afterward, you’re unlikely to see anything quite like this all year.
+No matter how you feel about it afterwards, you’re unlikely to see anything quite like this all year.